-The student demonstrates minimally acceptable comprehension of the course material and the competence demonstrated is insufficient to indicate the student is capable of progressing to other coursework.
+The student demonstrates minimally acceptable comprehension of the course

-Work is of inconsistent quality, often fails to meet expected form and format and is frequently late.

-The student consistently displays below average skills, ability, and performance in his/her development of required hand and/or motor skills.
+- material and the competence demonstrated is insufficient to indicate the student is capable of progressing to other coursework. - Work is of inconsistent quality, often fails to meet expected form and format and is frequently late. - The student consistently displays below average skills, ability, and performance in his/her development of required hand and/or motor skills. - The student complies with school attendance requirements.